eslint-stylistic/eslint-stylistic/docs/guide/migration.md

 ::: warning

-In v4, we moved the plugin to **ESM-only**, which only supports flat config and ESLint v9+.
+Since v4, we moved the plugin to **ESM-only**, which only supports flat config and ESLint v9+.
 If you are still using legacy config, please install v3.x with `npm i -D @stylistic/eslint-plugin@3` first and then move to flat config.

 :::